 Social media and mental health

 How you experience social media can affect your mood.
-That's why, together with O2, we've created #OwnYourFeed, a campaign packed full of tips and advice from young people on how to enjoy a more positive time online.
+That’s why, together with O2, we’ve gathered these tips and advice on how to enjoy a more positive time online.

 Being connected is a big part of our lives.
 But if you’re seeing stuff online which makes you feel angry, sad, worried, stressed, or annoyed, this can build up and start having a negative impact on your life.